 12. Hot Pepper and Garlic

-This is an excellent home remedy for protecting cucumbers from pests.
+This combo is an excellent home remedy for protecting cucumbers from pests.
 Mix hot peppers and garlic to make a spicy repellent for cucumber beetles.

 Let the mixture sit for at least a day.
 Finally, strain the mixture and transfer it to a spray bottle for application.